michaeljones/on-commit-messages/README.md

   This isn't the best fix as it doesn't generalise to other functions that call functions but it seems reasonable to do in the case of operators.
   ```

-Which is not optimally readable and this situation would be much trickier if you want to represent
+Which is not that readable.
+The approach also makes it hard to introduce formatted lists or blocks
-a list of items or blocks of code.
+of code.

 This is not a recommended approach.

 ### Command Line Editors

-If you run `git commit` without the `-m` flag then git will attempt to use your editor of choice to
+If you run `git commit` without the `-m` flag then git will attempt open your editor of choice for
-open a text file for you to compose your commit message.
-In order to figure out what editor to use,
-it checks, in order:
+you to compose your commit message.
+In order to figure out what editor to use, it checks, in order:

 - `GIT_EDITOR` environment variable
 - `core.editor` config value